railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/contacts.rst

    single: Address
    single: Contact

-What is the difference between a partner and a contact in OpenERP?
+What is the difference between a partner (*company*) and a contact in OpenERP?
 A ``Partner`` represents an entity that you do business with - a customer, a prospect, or even an employee of your company.
-In other CRM applications, a partner is also referred to as an Account.
+In other CRM applications, a partner (*company*) is also referred to as an Account.
 A ``Contact`` represents a person who works for a partner.

 Each partner can have an unlimited number of contacts.
 OpenERP also allows you to have several contacts with the same address type for one partner.
 You can easily link several Invoice addresses to a customer, for instance.

 .. note:: Address Types

-	If you have recorded several contacts for the same partner, you can tell OpenERP which contact will be used in various documents (e.g. a quotation) by specifying the ``Address Type``.
+	If you have recorded several contacts for the same partner (*company*), you can tell OpenERP which contact will be used in various documents (e.g. a quotation) by specifying the ``Address Type``.

 	For example, a partner (*company*) can have a delivery address that differs from the company's invoice address.